pnnl/interflow/docs/contributing.md

 nav_order: 4
 ---

-# Contributing to interinterflow
+# Contributing to interflow

 ## Bugs

-If you found a bug in interflow, please open an issue request in GitHub.
+If you found a bug in interflow, please [open an issue request in GitHub](https://github.com/kmongird/interflow/issues).
+Bugs should be appropriately labeled with the 'bug' issue type.
+Please be as descriptive as possible in your description.

 ## Feature suggestions

-If you'd like to suggest a feature to be added to interflow, please open an issue request in GitHub and describe your feature appropriately
+If you'd like to suggest a feature to be added to interflow, please [open an issue request in GitHub](https://github.com/kmongird/interflow/issues) and describe your feature appropriately.
+Feature suggestions should be tagged as 'enhancement'.

 ## Contributing